Administration in Koshi Province

 Koshi Province is the easternmost province of Nepal.
-It is surrounded by Tibet region of China to the north, the Indian states of Sikkim and West Bengal to the east and Bihar to the south and Nepal's Bagmati and Madhesh provinces to the west.
+It is surrounded by Tibet region of China to the north, the Indian states of Sikkim and West Bengal to the east, Bihar to the south, and Nepal's Bagmati and Madhesh provinces to the west.

 Koshi occupies most of the area of what was previously Eastern Development Region.
-EDR had 3 zones and 16 districts.
+EDR has three zones and 16 districts.
 The districts were further subdivided into municipalities and village development committees.

 Administrative structure

-Koshi Province is divided into 14 districts and districts are subdivided into municipalities.
+Koshi Province is divided into 14 districts, and districts are subdivided into municipalities.

 Districts

 Koshi Province is divided into 14 districts.